SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 ---
-title: Set up your SharePoint client-side web part development environment ms.date: 12/11/2017 ms.prod: sharepoint
+title: Set up your SharePoint Framework development environment ms.date: 12/11/2017 ms.prod: sharepoint
 ---

-# Set up your SharePoint client-side web part development environment
+# Set up your SharePoint Framework development environment

-You can use Visual Studio, or your own custom development environment to build SharePoint client-side web parts.
+You can use Visual Studio, or your own custom development environment to build SharePoint Framework solutions.
 You can use a Mac, PC, or Linux.

 >**Note:** Before following the steps in this article, be sure to [Set up your Office 365 Tenant](./set-up-your-developer-tenant.md).